Tony Jones Jr.: Personal life

-Jones' father Tony Jones Sr. was a fullback and linebacker for Illinois State, as well as the Cleveland Thunderbolts, Tampa Bay Storm, and Buffalo Destroyers of the Arena Football League.
+Jones Jr.' father Tony Jones Sr. was a fullback and linebacker for Illinois State, as well as the Cleveland Thunderbolts, Tampa Bay Storm, and Buffalo Destroyers of the Arena Football League.

-At Notre Dame, Jones majored in Film, Television and Theatre.
-During the 2019 college football season, Jones filmed his first film, a short film entitled "Come Together" written and directed with classmate Conor Fitzgerald, starring football teammate Ovie Oghoufo and fellow FTT student and stage actress Teagan Earley.
+At Notre Dame, Jones Jr. majored in Film, Television and Theatre.
+During the 2019 college football season, Jones Jr. filmed his first film, a short film entitled "Come Together" written and directed with classmate Conor Fitzgerald, starring football teammate Ovie Oghoufo and fellow FTT student and stage actress Teagan Earley.
 The short film premiered at the 2020 Sundial Film Festival in Redding, California.